raghavendra-10/social-pro/README.md

 Run the development server: npm start
 The app will be available at http://localhost:3000/.

-###Project Structure
+### Project Structure

-1.src/components: Contains React components.
+1. src/components: Contains React components.

-2.profile.js: the UserCard.js is wrapped in this component
+2. profile.js: the UserCard.js is wrapped in this component

-3.UserCard.js: it is the main component where json data is imported used bootstrap and css for styling
-             used map function to map all the posts data in the json data.
+3. UserCard.js: it is the main component where json data is imported used bootstrap and css for styling used map function to map all the posts data in the json data.

-4.Profile.css: contains all the css code. it is linked to the profile.js.
+4. Profile.css: contains all the css code. it is linked to the profile.js.

-5.src/json/profileData.json: JSON file with profile and post data.
+5. src/json/profileData.json: JSON file with profile and post data.

 public: Public assets, including images.

-###Customization
+### Customization
 Update profileData.json to change profile and post data.
 Modify CSS files (Profile.css, UserCard.css) for styling.

-###Contributing
+### Contributing
 Feel free to contribute to the project by opening issues or creating pull requests.